Scottish Power and Tonik Case Study

 Clearing a client’s complaints backlog with a high success rate

-With customers retaining the right to leave without any exit fee, retention was a critical success factor.
+Customers also had the right to leave without any exit fee, so retention was a critical success factor for ScottishPower.

 Facing a challenging task under difficult conditions with time constraints, we provided a solution which consisted of two phases: pre-migration and post-migration.